Ophthalmology (Eye) Practice Test 3

 - Black and white

 Explanation: Answer reason: The most common form of color blindness is red-green color vision deficiency (protan/deutan defects) due to abnormal cone photopigments.
 This leads to difficulty distinguishing reds from greens (and related hues).
 Blue-yellow color defects occur but are less common.
 Black and white vision is preserved in typical color blindness because luminance perception is largely mediated by rods and overall brightness cues.
-Category reason: The question tests foundational knowledge of vision and common types of color vision deficiency, which is an eye/vision science concept rather than a nursing intervention or prioritization scenario, so it fits Ophthalmology (Eye).

 What is Xerophthalmia?